Machine Learning: The Basics: Polynomial Regression

+It is customary to refer to the average squared error loss also as the mean squared error.

-It is useful to interpret polynomial regression as a combination of a feature map (transformation) (see Section \ref{sec_feature_space}) and linear regression (see Section \ref{sec_lin_regression}).
-Indeed, any polynomial predictor $h^{(\vw)} \in \hypospace_{\rm poly}^{(\featuredim)}$ is obtained as a concatenation of the feature map
+We can interpret polynomial regression as a combination of a feature map (transformation) (see Section \ref{sec_feature_space}) and \gls{linreg} (see Section \ref{sec_lin_reg}).
+Indeed, any polynomial predictor $h^{(\weights)} \in \hypospace_{\rm poly}^{(\featuredim)}$ is obtained as a concatenation of the \gls{featuremap}

-with some linear map $g^{(\vw)}: \mathbb{R}^{\featuredim+1} \rightarrow \mathbb{R}: \vx \mapsto \vw^{T} \vx$, i.e.,
+with some linear map $\tilde{h}^{(\weights)}: \mathbb{R}^{\featuredim+1} \rightarrow \mathbb{R}: \featurevec \mapsto \weights^{T} \featurevec$, i.e.,